-On July 31, 2015, Almaden completed the Plan of Arrangement pursuant to which certain assets of Almaden were spun-out to Almadex.
+On July 31, 2015, Almaden completed a plan of arrangement (the "Plan of Arrangement") under the provision of the Business Corporations Act (British Columbia) pursuant to which certain assets of Almaden were spun-out to Almadex.

 Under the Plan of Arrangement, Almaden's shareholders exchanged each existing common share of Almaden for one "new" Almaden common share and 0.6 common shares of Almadex.